Three color mochi

 Ganzuki

-Ganzuki is a farm-fresh sweet that looks like a chocolate brownie, and is also written as Ganzuki.
+Ganzuki is a farm-fresh sweet that looks like a chocolate brownie and is also written as 雁月.

-It is a local dish that tastes like fluffy sugar steamed bread, but because it contains soy sauce, it has a Japanese-style flavor.
+It is a local dish that tastes like a fluffy sugar steamed bun, but contains soy sauce, giving it a Japanese flavor.

-Its unique name is said to come from the sesame seeds scattered on the round dough to resemble the moon and geese.
-It is spread mainly in northern Miyagi Prefecture and as far north as Iwate Prefecture, so you can eat it directly from the farm in each region.
+Its unique name is said to come from the sesame seeds scattered on the round dough, which resemble the moon and wild geese.
+It is found mainly in northern Miyagi Prefecture and has spread as far north as Iwate Prefecture, so you can find it at farm-fresh stores all over the country.

 Ganzuki

-The ganzuki sold at the direct-from-the-farm farm ``Golden no Sato'' attached to the hot spring facility ``Wakuya Tenpyo-yu'' is a rare type that is densely packed rather than fluffy.
+The ganzuki sold at "Kogane no Sato," a direct-from-the-farm shop attached to the hot spring facility "Wakuya Tenpyo no Yu," is a rare type that is densely packed rather than plump.

-Whether you are trying Ganzuki for the first time or have eaten it many times, why not give it a try?
+Whether you're trying ganzuki for the first time or have eaten it many times, why not give it a try?

 INFORMATION